pureliani/formix/README.md

 * `schema`: A Zod schema that defines the structure and validation rules for your form data.
 * `initialState`: The initial state of your form.
 This can be an object matching your schema, a function that returns such an object, or a function that returns a Promise resolving to such an object.
 * `onSubmit`: A function that will be called when the form is submitted successfully.
-It receives the validated form state as its argument.
+It doesn't run if the form is invalid and it receives the validated form state as its argument.
 * `undoLimit` (optional, default = 500): The maximum number of undo steps to keep in history.

 ### Return Value: